Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

 Eq. (\ref{eq:y_res}) assumes no pre-acceleration ($\gamma-p_x \approx 1$, $p_{y0}=0$).
 It explicitly shows that a higher $a_0$ allows for the acceleration of electrons initially further from the channel axis when interacting with a plane wave.
-The amplitude of transverse oscillations of these electrons does not change as long as the plasma density remains constant during the acceleration.
-Since $\gamma_{\rm{max}} \sim I^2$, we have $ \gamma_{\rm{max}}\sim y_0^4$.
-This means that in the case of a wide enough laser pulse ($W_0\gg y_0$), a higher $a_0$ results in the resonant acceleration of electrons further from the channel axis.
 This allows higher intensity lasers to accelerate electrons to higher energies, even though according to Eq. (\ref{eq:gmax}), the maximum energy does not depend explicitly on $a_0$.